palkan/logidze/README.md

 Logidze allows you to create a DB-level log (using triggers) and gives you an API to browse this log.
 The log is stored with the record itself in JSONB column.
 No additional tables required.

+**❗️ IMPORTANT:** This page contains documentation for the upcoming v1.0.
+For the latest release documentation see the [0-stable branch](https://github.com/palkan/logidze/tree/0-stable).
+If you're just starting with Logidze, we recommend using the master version though to avoid major upgrades in the nearest future.

 🤔 [How is Logidze pronounced?](https://github.com/palkan/logidze/issues/73)

 Other requirements: